 The affluent subdivision reminds me of the seemingly harmless settings used for early 80’s horror films.
 Upon reaching the top, another scary movie background comes to mind, Pet Semetary (see short film clip and full movie based on the novel):

-Like the lead in the film, I was super-amazed by the pre-Colombian effigy site.
+Like the lead in the film, I was amazed by the pre-Colombian effigy site.

-“What did they do here!?”, I wondered.
-The place was eerie and striking!
+“What is this place?” and “What did they do here!?”, I wondered.
+The site was both eerie and striking!

 “The barrier was not made to be broken.
 Remember this: There is more power here than you know.
 It is old and restless.”